AndrasKovacs/staged-fusion/README.md

 Now, I can apply `map'` to `[||Bool0||] :: Up Type0`, which is a *type expression*.
 In TH, there's no such thing as a type expression, and types are handled in a rather fuzzy manner.
-We can rewrite the above as follows, and it
+We can rewrite the above in TH as follows, and it typechecks:
-typechecks:

     {-# language TemplateHaskell, RankNTypes, ScopedTypeVariables #-}